pirovc/ganon/docs/custom_databases.md

 In `ganon build` the default value is `species`.
 In `ganon build-custom` the level will be the same as `--input-target`, meaning that classification will be done either at `file` or `sequence` level.

-Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.
+Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI. `--level leaves` or `--level species` (or `genus`, `family`, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization (4th col.) defined in the `--input-file`.

 ### Genome sizes (--genome-size-files)